vadim-za/zt4i-libs/README.md

 ## API stability

 The libraries' API is somewhat stable, but not really.
-The libraries are nowhere close to a 1.0 release, they even don't have versioning yet, and if there were, it probably would have been something like 0.0.1.
+The libraries are nowhere close to a 1.0 release.

 ## Usage/contributions